paypal/paypal-ios/docs/index.md

 The In-App payments SDK allows for merchant apps to integrate easily with PayPal payment services on both the client and server.

-You need to have a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-The Payments SDK will allow you to approve the order on the client side of your app by using the buyer's card information.
+You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
+The Payments SDK allows for client-side approval of an order with the user's card information.

 ## Eligibility
 ```